-Lambton Heritage Museum is located in Lambton Shores and consists of eight buildings totaling over 50, 000 square feet.
-The museum has been entrusted with the care of over 20,000 family and corporate artifacts depicting the history of Sarnia-Lambton.
+The Lambton Heritage Museum is located in Lambton Shores and consists of eight buildings totaling over 50,000 square feet.
+The museum cares for over 20,000 family and corporate artifacts depicting the history of Sarnia-Lambton.
 It attracts 17,000 paid visitors per year and has drawn over a half million visitors since its founding.

 The Oil Museum of Canada, located in Oil Springs, attracts 9,000 visitors per year to the site of the first commercial oil well in North America.
 A series of special events extends the season, and motorcoach visits for the Christmas Long Ago program are especially popular at year-end.